ayelen3976/ayelen3976/README.md

 </div>

 ## About me :mortar_board:
 I am 18 years old and I am a student, I am currently doing an online BootCamp with soyHenry latam, I started programming at 16 years old.
-This helped me develop a good tech mindset and made me curious to learn more.
+I was curious about the programming and first learning was with the free courses of the city government.
+This helped me develop a good technological mindset and want to get more into the IT world developing web pages and mobile applications.
 I like to face challenges every day and learn from people, acquiring knowledge and experience.
 I think that >>> **no knowledge is enough**.
  ## What I know :computer:
 - **Full Stack Development**